JehanneOS/jehanneos.github.io/_posts/2018-10-20-awake-syscall.markdown

 # The Curse of Frankenstein

 The [complex interactions](https://sourceware.org/bugzilla/show_bug.cgi?id=15819)
-between the different ways to book a time slice in Unix (and, to a lesser extent, in Plan 9) are direct effects of its [design philosophy](http://marmaro.de/docs/studium/unix-phil/unix-phil.pdf).
+between the different ways to handle timeouts in Unix (and, to a lesser extent, in Plan 9) are direct effects of its [design philosophy](http://marmaro.de/docs/studium/unix-phil/unix-phil.pdf).